 We are therefore examining how we can achieve adaptation without imposing a disproportionate burden on the authority.
-In the meantime, we will try, on request, to satisfy those who wish to have a document made accessible.
+In the meantime, we will try, on request, to satisfy those who wish to have a document or a podcast made accessible.

 How we tested this website